mattiasgustavsson/libs/docs/app.md

 ### Customization

 There are a few different things in app.h which are configurable by #defines.
 Most of the API use the `int` data type, for integer values where the exact size is not important.
-However, for some functions, it specifically makes use of 16, 32 and 64 bit data types.
-These default to using `short`, `unsigned int` and `unsigned long long` by default, but can be redefined by #defining APP_S16, APP_U32 and APP_U64 respectively, before including app.h.
-This is useful if you, for example, use the types from `<stdint.h>` in the rest of your program, and you want app.h to use compatible types.
-In this case, you would include app.h using the following code:
+However, for some functions, it specifically makes use of data types with specific bit width and signedness.
+These have default definitions combining basic C datatypes and the `unsigned` modifier, but can be redefined before including app.h.
+This is useful if you, for example, use the types from `<stdint.h>` in the rest of your program, and you want app.h to use the same types. app.h makes use of these data types, shown here with their default definitions:

+    #define APP_U8 unsigned char
+    #define APP_S16 short
+    #define APP_U16 unsigned short
+    #define APP_U32 unsigned int
+    #define APP_U64 unsigned long long

+As an example, if you wanted to redefine them to use the types from `<stdint.h>` you would do:

+    #include <stdint.h>
+    #define APP_U8 uint8_t
     #define APP_S16 int16_t
+    #define APP_U16 uint16_t
     #define APP_U32 uint32_t
     #define APP_U64 uint64_t
     #include "app.h"